-Campus Connections is a for-credit, service-learning course that pairs UNC students as mentors with local community youth (ages 11-18).
+Campus Connections is a for-credit, community-engagement course that pairs UNC students as mentors with local community youth (ages 11-18).
 Youth are referred through Weld County community partners and are matched with a UNC student who provides one-on-one therapeutic mentoring throughout the semester.

 Campus Connections mentors spend four hours once a week with their mentee in a group setting to provide academic support, career planning and positive social skill development.